Sri-Express/.github/profile/README.md

 Managed via a React Native application.
 - A fixed device on buses and trains will be used to track the location of the vehicle in real-time, along with other metrics such as driving patterns for AI analysis.
 - A map interface will show the map of the bus or train with the current location of the vehicle and the estimated time of arrival at the next stop.
+- Whether API integration to provide real-time weather updates for the vehicle's route.

 ### Route Admin
 Flutter-based interface for route management.